 Journal of Corpus Approaches to Chinese Social Sciences (JCACSS, English and Chinese editions).
-In the era of big data, how to find new methods to analyse large electronic texts poses a challenge to the existing quantitative and qualitative analysis methods of social science.
-The complex social problems in the era of globalization have challenged sociolinguists.
-The Centre for Corpus Approaches to Social Sciences, established by Lancaster University with the financial support of the Economic and Social Sciences Research Council, has applied corpus methods to some social sciences, such as the environment, crime and health.
-Under the guidance of Professor Tony McEnery, Director of the Centre, and with the support of colleagues at home and abroad and of the then Global China Institute, a workshop on corpus approaches to Chinese social sciences was successfully held in 2016.
+The ESRC Centre for Corpus Approaches to Social Sciences at Lancaster University is a pioneer in the application of corpus methods to various social science topics, such as the environment, crime, and health.
+Under the guidance of its founding Director, Professor Tony McEnery, and with the support of colleagues both domestically and abroad, as well as the Global China Academy, based on a workshop on corpus approaches to Chinese social sciences held in London in 2016 JCACSS was finally launched in 2021.